smcgivern/gitique/README.md

   the author of the pull request), all but the last commit before the last review comment will have this colour.
 Diffs from these commits are not shown when the Gitique view is enabled.
-* `#000` - black - the 'basis commit'.
+* `#000` - black - the base commit.
 This takes the place of the HEAD of the target branch when the Gitique view is enabled, so its diff is not shown.
 By default, it is the last commit before the last review comment.
 * `#6cc644` - light green - a reviewed commit.
 All but the last commit after the last